 Responses should be between 100 and 180 words and fit within the allotted space given on the form.
 Please note that an application without answers to all 3 questions will not be considered.

-Use this form: LUMES Statement of Purpose (pdf document, new window)
+Use this form: LUMES Statement of Purpose PDF (92 kB)

 The information provided in your CV is also an important part of the overall assessment of your application to LUMES.